A study of retardation models for phenomenological interactions in hadronic physics: Introduction

 Finally, we compare our model with the tree-level Feynman diagram calculation, showing a substantial physical agreement of the two approaches.
 In this respect, the present work helps to understand the physical meaning of retardation in coordinate space and, in this way, motivates further calculations that can be developed directly in momentum space, starting from the tree-level Feynman diagram interaction.

-0.5 truecm The problem faced in this article presents a high level of complexity, mainly related to the treatment of time in microscopic systems and to the formulation of a relativistic quantum model that could represent an \textit{alternative} to standard quantum field theories.
+The problem faced in this article presents a high level of complexity, mainly related to the treatment of time in microscopic systems and to the formulation of a relativistic quantum model that could represent an \textit{alternative} to standard quantum field theories.
 No definitive conclusions will be drawn.
-The logical and mathematical processes are shown in detail, not only for pedagogical reasons, but also to allow the reader to criticize and improve the construction of whole model.

-0.5 truecm The contents of the work are organized as follows.
-In Subsect. \ref{symbnot} we introduce the notation and the definitions that are used in the article.
+0.5 truecm In more detail, the contents of the paper are organized as follows.
 In Subsect. \ref{unret} we recall the construction of a relativistic interaction model \textit{without} retardation, commenting on some related developments.
 In Sect. \ref{liwi} the classical derivation, based on the LW construction, is explained.
 Then, in Sect. \ref{quantum} the corresponding quantum operator is constructed in different forms, also studying some properties of this operator by means of test numerical calculations.
-Finally, in Sect. \ref{fey}, we study the relationship between our model and the interaction given by the Feynman diagram at tree-level.
-In the App. \ref{append}, the expression of the Harmonic Oscillator (HO) wave functions (used for the test calculations) is given.
-The form of the momentum space matrix elements for the Feynman interaction matrix elements is also outlined.
+In Subsect. \ref{comments}, some critical comments about the applicability of the model, in particular for the case of light quarks, will be given.
+In Sect. \ref{fey}, we study the relationship between our model and the interaction given by the Feynman diagram at tree-level.
+Finally, in Subsect. \ref{comgen}, a discussion about the results of this comparison, in view of possible applications and generalizations, will be performed.